DIDONEproject/musif/docs/source/Tutorial.md

 If you wish to have this metadata included, it has to be placed in form of .csv files in a directory you define in the configuration file (metadata_dir)

 These files must have an Id column that will be used to assosiate each metadata file information to each score.
-This column has to be named the same in every file, obviously, and is defined in the field 'metadata_id_col' of the config file.

 ### Corpus files